 Opponents are claiming that, if implemented for cigarettes, plain packaging should also be applied to other products, such as alcoholic beverages.
 But its advocates consider that it’s impossible, if not hypocritical, to treat tobacco like any other product.
 In a landmark ruling, the World Trade Organisation recently rejected the claim, brought forward by four leading tobacco producers (Cuba, Honduras, Dominican Republic and Indonesia) that plain packaging violates international trade rules and backed Australia in the 7-year-long legal dispute.

-Experts also have a hard time agreeing on the efficiency of this measure.
+Furthermore, the real impact of plain cigarette packaging remains uncertain.
 In most countries, it might be too soon to draw conclusions: during the six months following its implementation in France, for instance, data showed that cigarettes sales were higher than on the same period of the last previous years.
 Further studies on the issue might incite other countries, like the Czech Republic, to start a real debate on the topic.